Re-Elect Andrew

 Create a Plan for Future Growth

-As of 2015, there were enough tentative or official development agreements to increase the Town's population between 60,000 to 75,000 residents
+As of 2024, there were enough tentative or official development agreements to increase the Town's population between 60,000 to 75,000 residents - the town has not properly prepared for this.

 Click here to read my stance and solutions on the topic